 I eventually took my pecan pie from the oven and it actually looked…well…awful.
 However, it wasn’t burned and had actually “jelled” the way it was supposed to.
 Yes!
 Of course the crust was covered with syrupy blistered battled scars, but I tried to ignore that small fact.
 My pecan pie didn’t exactly wind up in the victory column, but it was a step in the right direction.

-It was only then that I decided to lace up my sneakers and drive to the supermarket.
-Oh, I wasn’t about to cave in and purchase a store-made pie, but I decided to do something even more radical: I bought even more pie ingredients.
-This stubborn Scottish gal would not give up so easily.
+It was only then that I decided to throw on my coat and drive to the supermarket.
+Oh, I wasn’t about to cave in and purchase a store-made pie, but I decided to do something more radical: I bought even more pie ingredients.
+This stubborn Scottish gal does not give up so easily.

 My persnickety pecan pie problem could teach us all a small lesson.
 There’s a reason God’s word was written for us and has lasted all these years.
 He knows every single one of his children and what’s best for us.
-He knows we need guidance, some of us way more than others.
+He knows we need a great deal of guidance, some of us more than others.

-Yes, there’s a good reason behind rule following,
+Yes, there’s a good reason for rule following.